GSA/digitalgov.gov/content/resources/best-practices-for-writing-for-accessible.md

 *DON'T*

 1. Share screenshots of text.
-Screen readers will process these as photos and unable to read the text.
+Screen readers will process these as photos and be unable to read the text.

 ## URLs

 *DO*

 1. Offer descriptive links with context of what is being shared.
-2. Use visual cues, such as changing the link’s colors and underlining.
+2. Use visual cues, such as changing the link's colors and underlining.

 *DON'T*

-1. Use language, such as “click here” or “link” when referencing the URL.
+1. Use language, such as “click here” or “link,” when referencing the URL.
 2. List the full URL when inserting the link into content.

 ## Animations